-Achieving Vision Zero is important not only to save people's lives; having safer roads has multiple co-benefits.
+Achieving Vision Zero is important not only to save people's lives; having safer roads has multiple co-benefits:

-- Having safe and attractive streets will encourage more people to walk, cycle, or wheel on our roads, improving health outcomes, air quality and reducing carbon emissions. - Fewer collisions mean less congestion; from the initial road traffic collision to repairing the damage to the road, boosting the economy and helping to keep our public transport network running on time. - In 2022, road casualties in GM cost almost £500 million in medical, police, damage to property, insurance costs, lost output and the human cost from losing a loved one.
+- Having safe and attractive streets will encourage more people to walk, cycle, wheel or ride on our roads - improving health outcomes, air quality and reducing carbon emissions. - Fewer collisions mean less congestion; from the initial road traffic collision to repairing the damage to the road, boosting the economy and helping to keep our public transport network running on time. - In 2022, road casualties in GM cost almost £500 million in medical, emergency services, damage to property, insurance costs and lost output; not even taking into account the human cost of losing a loved one.